tlubitz/SBtab/python_scripts/readme.txt

         SBtab_obj.createDataset()
         SBtab_obj.writeSBtab('tsv', 'yourSBMLmodel.xml'.rstrip('.xml')+'_'+tab[1])

 The SBtab files are now stored as a list of SBtab classes in the variable sbtabfiles.
-If the SBML model provides the required information, the output SBtab files are of the types: compartment, reaction, compound, and quantitytype.
+If the SBML model provides the required information, the output SBtab files are of the types: compartment, reaction, compound, quantitytype, event, and rule.

-2. Converting SBtab files to an SBML output file.
+3. Embedding of Code: Conversion of SBtab files to an SBML output file.

 The conversion from SBtab files to SBML files can be done analogously.
 Create an instance of the class SBtabDocument in sbtab2sbml.py.
 The parameters that have to be provided are an SBtab file (of the type reaction) or a list of SBtab files (including one of the type reaction), a filename as a string, and the amount of SBtab files you are providing.
 Then start the function makeSBML() and the new SBML file is stored in sbml_file: